pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 Now, TiDB 4.0 introduces a new feature, cluster diagnostics, a built-in widget in TiDB Dashboard, which lets you diagnose cluster problems within a specified time range and summarize the diagnostic results and cluster-related load monitoring information in a diagnostic report.

 Our [previous post](https://pingcap.com/blog/easier-troubleshooting-for-distributed-databases/#cluster-diagnostics) gave you a quick peek at this feature.
-In this post, we’ll elaborate on cluster diagnostics’s diagnostic reports, and show you examples of how cluster diagnostics can help you quickly find system problems.
+In this post, we'll elaborate on cluster diagnostics's diagnostic reports, and show you examples of how cluster diagnostics can help you quickly find system problems.

 ![Cluster diagnostic report](media/cluster-diagnostics.gif)
 <div class="caption-center"> Cluster diagnostic report </div>

 ## How cluster diagnostics makes your job easier

-It’s important to provide a consistent user experience and reduce the learning curve.
+It's important to provide a consistent user experience and reduce the learning curve.
 There is a lot of information that is relevant to troubleshooting, including cluster static information and cluster runtime information.
 We reorganize this information across the entire cluster to make sure that you can access it using SQL queries, without the need for external tools.
 At the same time, you can extract common SQL statements as scripts and write different troubleshooting scripts for different application scenarios.

 ## Querying logs with cluster diagnostics

-In a TiDB cluster, a single transaction might involve multiple instances of TiDB’s storage engine, [TiKV](https://pingcap.com/docs/stable/architecture/#tikv-server).
+In a TiDB cluster, a single transaction might involve multiple instances of TiDB's storage engine, [TiKV](https://pingcap.com/docs/stable/architecture/#tikv-server).
 Before TiDB 4.0, if you wanted to view logs related to a specific transaction ID (`txn_id`), you might need to log in to all nodes and view the logs using the grep command.
 But in TiDB 4.0 and later, we offer cluster log tables.
 You can view all relevant logs with only one SQL statement.
 For example:

 ```
 SELECT * FROM information_schema.cluster_log where message like "%{txn_id}%" and time > '2020-03-27 15:39:00' and time < '2020-03-27 15:50:00'